erroronline1/caro/readme.md

 Disabled products are not accessible through the order module.
 Products can be deleted as long as they are not marked as protected.
 Vendors are not deleteable.

-Defined authorizes users (e.g. *purchase assistant*) can edit the alias definition of products to disburden purchase and enhance identification of products with company customs.
+Defined authorized users (e.g. *purchase assistant*) can edit the alias definition of products to disburden purchase and enhance identification of products with company customs.

 Vendors can be enriched with certificate files.
 The application will match the provided expiry-date and contribute to the [calendar](#calendar) once the date has passed to alert relevant units to look after an update.